Key takeaways:

 Not everyone who’s exposed to these germs will get sick.
 People who do get sick may develop other respiratory illnesses, like colds or sinus infections, instead of pneumonia.

 It’s impossible to predict if someone will develop pneumonia when they get sick with pneumonia-causing germs.
-But you may be at higher risk for developing pneumonia from one of these germs if:
+But you may be at higher risk for developing pneumonia from one of these germs in the following cases:

 You have a weakened immune system or diabetes.